Securing Amazon EC2 Instances: AWS Elastic Compute Cloud

 - Integrate general server security best-practices and the AWS Shared Responsibility Model with your infrastructure design

-- Besides basic familiarity with using EC2 instances, no prerequisite knowledge is needed for this course.
+- Besides basic familiarity with using Amazon EC2 instances, no prerequisite knowledge is needed for this course.

 - Comfort with the AWS CLI will be helpful and familiarity with Linux is a bonus.

-Amazon's Elastic Cloud Compute (EC2) service is borderline magic.
-After all, being able to provision and launch a fully-functioning, enterprise-quality cloud server in just a minute or two with no up-front costs is something we could barely have imagined even a decade ago.
+Being able to provision and launch a fully-functioning, enterprise-quality cloud server in just a minute or two with no up-front costs is something we could barely have imagined even a decade ago.
 But all that cloud goodness doesn't change an admin's primary responsibility: to protect infrastructure from attack.
-The easier EC2 makes it to push out more and more applications, the more we're exposed to a lot of hostile - and scary - threats.
+The easier Amazon EC2 makes it to push out more and more applications, the more we're exposed to a lot of hostile - and scary - threats.

 This course will review the current threat landscape and some general server security best practices.
 I'll introduce you to the significant security measures AWS themselves have taken on our behalf, and how to make the best use of their security groups, IAM roles, and VPC design architectures.
 We'll also learn about how AWS offers networking tools like VPNs and instance connectivity to help us push back against the bad guys.